xgrommx/marionette-examples/README.md

-#Testing and experimentation project for reactive programing with javascript
+#Testing and experimentation project with marionette and backbone